unrival-protocol/documentation/source/whitepaper.rst

 Moreover, we may already have the basis for such an affordance, given the goal object introduced above.
 We know that users have implicit goals that turn them on to search engines; the question we'll now address is *whether making these goals explicit would be a more human-centric design that empowers users as intended*.
 This would call for a slightly different search experience.

-For starters, the text input field may be expecting the completion of the sentence **"I want ..."**, rather than being a self-invitation to clickbait.
+For starters, the text input field may be expecting the completion of the sentence **"I want ..."**, rather than being a self-invitation (on the part of search providers) to inundate with clickbait.
 And what sort of resources would the user then be connected to?
 For the goal:

 .. code:: org-mode